 Here, it looks for the last date of the same month given in cell F5 as we have placed 0 in the second argument of this formula.

 And, this entire formula computes the average.
 Here, ‘D5:D10’ is the range for calculating the average.
 ‘B5:B10’ is the criteria range.
-Our first criteria are to match the dates that are greater or equal to the first day of the month of January.
-And our second criterion is to match the dates that are less or equal to the last day of the month of January.
+Our first criterion is to match the dates that are greater or equal to the first day of January.
+Our second criterion is to match the dates that are less or equal to the last day of January.

 Again, if you want to calculate the average response time in February follow the steps.